 Tencent and Facebook, the respective owners of WeChat and WhatsApp, do not release revenue figures specifically for these two messaging apps.
 However, according to some estimates, while WeChat turnover amounted to $6.2 billion in 2016 thanks to a high ARPU of about $7, WhatsApp’s ARPU is expected to grow to only $4 by 2020.

 Moments is the name for the social feeds of friends’ updates on WeChat, where users can post images, text, comments, and articles or share music and “like” shared content.
 This is the most popular feature offered by WeChat, with more users using it every day than any other feature.
 61% of WeChat users said they check Moments every time they open the app, according to more WeChat statistics.
-The app makes money through advertising targeted at these Moments users.
+Advertising experts leverage this and target the Moments users to get their attention.
+(Statista)

 Mini-programs are sub-applications, smaller than 10 MB in size that can run instantly on WeChat’s interface.
 They don’t need to be downloaded from any app store and run from within WeChat on any OS.
 Gaming and e-commerce are the most popular segments among WeChat mini-programs and another tool to ensure stickiness among users.